raviverma1810/novastrid_task/README.md

   npm run dev
 ```

-5. Goto the browser and other the following link
+5. Goto the browser and open the following link

 ```bash
   http://localhost:5173/